 The lawsuit lists several severe complaints against the company.
 Each allegation highlights a different aspect of how “72 Sold” allegedly misrepresented its services:

-• Exaggerated Sales Claims: Homeowners believe “72 Sold” misled them about its ability to sell homes within 72 hours.
+Homeowners believe “72 Sold” misled them about its ability to sell homes within 72 hours.
 Many found their homes stayed on the market much longer.
+In some cases, homes sold after several weeks, which significantly affected the homeowners’ financial plans and led to frustration.

-• False Expectations: The lawsuit claims “72 Sold” created unrealistic expectations of quick, high-priced sales.
+The lawsuit claims “72 Sold” created unrealistic expectations of quick, high-priced sales.
 In reality, many homeowners waited weeks or months to close deals and received offers far below their initial asking prices.
+This led to claims of emotional distress as homeowners had to reconsider their financial futures based on unrealized promises.

-• Hidden Fees: Homeowners discovered unexpected costs after committing to sell.
+Homeowners discovered unexpected costs after committing to sell.
 The lawsuit argues that “72 Sold” did not disclose all the fees upfront, resulting in financial strain.
+Many plaintiffs allege that they were shocked to discover significant fees for “administration” and “processing,” which had not been fully explained at the outset.

-• Misrepresentation of Expertise: The company positioned itself as a market expert, but homeowners argue that the deals offered did not reflect any special market knowledge or expertise.
+The company positioned itself as a market expert, but homeowners argue that the deals offered did not reflect any special market knowledge or expertise.
 This led to disappointment and a lack of trust.
+The company was also accused of failing to explain why some properties didn’t meet the 72-hour deadline despite claims of specialized knowledge and an “expert” approach.

 Read Also: